Meet our team

 Student Recruitment Advisors

-Shannon is the Recruitment Advisor for the Calgary area and supports all Calgary high school applicants as well as Alberta applicants.
+Shannon is the Recruitment Advisor for the Calgary area and supports all Calgary high school applicants.
 Born and raised in Calgary; she is a proud University of Calgary Alumni; where she graduated with a Bachelor of Science in Psychology and completed her Career & Academic Advising Certificate.
 Shannon is a certified Career Development Professional (CCDP); who was a Career Practitioner with the Calgary Board of Education for many years.
 Her advice for future students: there is no wrong step just a first step; be confident.

 Jackie is the Community Liaison Advisor for new immigrant families for the Calgary area and supports new Canadians with the quest for learning.
 Jackie has extensive experience supporting prospective students having held past roles as a Career Practitioner with the Calgary Board of Education.
 Jackie is familiar with the many programs that University of Calgary offers, her motto is that it is all about the students.

 Students can connect with Jackie at email@example.com